 The article was first published in four monthly parts in The Testimony magazine edited by Tony Benson who was also involved in the Review by Eric Cave.

 Consequently it is lengthy, and a brief summary is not possible but Eric Cave begins his Review by stating "I have rarely read such a farrago of unwarranted generalizations than those that appear in "The Testimony" article for June 1999 under the above heading" and holds no punches throughout his analysis.
+(A further review may be found in the booklets section)

 A Review of Stan Snow's book "Nottingham Revisited"One of the most incredible events in Christadelphian history took place in 1873.
 Robert Roberts disfellowshipped Dr Thomas!
 This was, of course after Dr Thomas had died so it was a posthumous disfellowship - if such a thing is possible.